bnnylk/CWXT/README.md

    - Your OpenWeatherMap API key
    - Your target city and country code
 3. Power the device and watch the weather appear as ambient color.

-# License
-MIT License — feel free to remix, reuse, or adapt with credit.